LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 ### Carousel solution

-Carousels are often unnecessary, I'm not personally 100% against them, there are times when I find them useful, such as on a product card or other listing, so I can slide the images to look at different colours, differernt angles or anything else without having to click the link. carousels do get a hard time and they're mostly rubbish, so this is often warranted.
+Carousels are often unnecessary, they do have their uses, at least in my opinion, but that would necessitate them being built accessibly and also being the correct pattern for the job.
+There are times when I find them useful, such as on a product card or other listing, so I can slide the images to look at different colours, angles or anything else, without having to click the link to the product page.
+Carousels get a hard time, because they're mostly rubbish, so this is often warranted.
 Are they "needed" here?
 Probably not, why hide important stats behind widget controls?
-I have a page open for another university, there are eight separate DiscoverUni widgets on this page, each has three slides, I get how having 24 unique facts in 24 separate widgets may take up a vast amount of the page, but, these are showing me eight variations of a course.
-I know this may sound a little wild, but, perhaps just have a page with each variation of the course and show the relevant widget there?
+I have a page open for another university, there are seven separate DiscoverUni widgets on this page, each has three slides, I get how having 21 unique facts in 21 separate panels may take up a vast amount of the page, but, these are showing me seven variations of a similar course, undergrad, combined masters and everything in between.
+I know this may sound a little wild, but, perhaps just have a page with each variation of the course and show the relevant stats there?
 Then just three stats per page, which, in reality, doesn't nedessitate a carousel.

-Anyway, they have gone with a carousel, we'll just fix what they have, which isn't difficult.
+There are several solutions, here:

+* DiscoverUni could make an additional layout option "Column" (or words to that effect), which would simply do away with the carousel and display each of the three stats in a column for smaller viewports and if the 1280px is ever reached, display them in a row
+* Add or remove the releavant ARIA with JS, depending on the current layout of the widget.
+If the widget does reach that 1280px when the site loads remove the ARIA, etc, if it does not or the user alters their viewport in some way, shoehorn it back in.
+There is a little over-engineering involved with that approach, but nothing we haven't done before
+* Redesign the whole thing, it's three stats, do the need to occupy as much space as they do, could they have used sparklines? did they even need to use the (low contrast) meter charts?
+Could it have just been three rows of text, with a nice prominent number showing the percentage?

+I think the column approach would be best, it's not reliant on manipulating the DOM with JS to shoehorn or remove in the required accessibility information, it displays all three stats at all times, without the unnecessary faff of clicking through a pointless carousel, the cards could change shape from squarish on mobile, to wider rectanfles as the viewport gets larger.
+I'm just going to go with that and rustle up a solution.
+Disclaimer, I'm just going to use their code and better it.
+This is my first time doing this, is it even legal?

+* Well, it's on my employer's website, so it's "our" code, right?
+* I'm doing this non-commercially, I am being paid by my employer, but the money is the same as if I were doing something else and my employer does not financially benefit from this
+* I'm acting on the behalf of disabled people, as that is my actual job, I test websites to highlight the accessibility issues, so developers can fix them, to make them more usable for disabled folks
+* I'm doing this for educational purposes and critique
+* DiscoverUni has a .gov.uk domain and is therefore subject to Open Govenment Licensing, which permits me to copy or modify their code and content, as long as neither of those are owned by a thrid party (such as images, etc), as long as I give accreditation

+So, here we have it, I am doing all of the above, I have copied the entire <embed> from my employer's (University of Westminster) website, but it is a widget created by the Office for Students, as part of their DiscoverUni site and services, so I attribute them as the code creators.